ParthaEth/GIF/README.md

 ## Acknowledgements
 We thank H. Feng for prepraring the training data, Y. Feng and S. Sanyal for support with the rendering and projection pipeline, and C. Köhler, A. Chandrasekaran, M. Keller, M. Landry, C. Huang, A. Osman and D. Tzionas for fruitful discussions, advice and proofreading.
+We specially thank Taylor McConnell for voicing over out video.
 The work was partially supported by the International Max Planck Research School for Intelligent Systems (IMPRS-IS).